Guyodub/Payslip-Generation-System/README.md

 ## Purpose

- Payslips are so often needed by people but obtaining a payslip is sometimes is hard.
+ Payslips are so often needed by people but obtaining a payslip is sometimes hard.
  Potential employers ask for it.
-Employees demand from their employer too.
+Employees demand of  their employer too.
 We realise that this is hard task but an important one.
 In this app, we make this easy.
-So just give us your input and sit back, we will generate for you a payslip in pdf format.
+You dont need to ask of your employer, you only need to know your gross salary, your tax regime and your deductioons.
+So just jump into this app and sit back, we will generate for you a payslip in pdf format.

 ## Features